Megh2005/Surakshita/Readme.md

 ```

 > [!IMPORTANT]
-> Key information users need to know to achieve their goal.
+> User should use a linux syystem to execute these commands.